infrahouse/terraform-aws-ecs/README.md

 ---

+## IAM Permissions and Security

+### ECS Instance Permissions

+This module uses the AWS-managed policy **`AmazonEC2ContainerServiceforEC2Role`** for ECS instance permissions.
+This policy is automatically maintained by AWS and includes all necessary permissions for ECS container instances to function properly.

+**Benefits:**
+- ✅ **Automatically updated** - AWS maintains the policy when ECS requirements change
+- ✅ **Best practices** - Follows AWS recommendations for ECS instance roles
+- ✅ **No maintenance needed** - No action required when AWS updates ECS features
+- ✅ **Minimal permissions** - Only includes necessary ECS and EC2 describe permissions

+**What's Included:**
+The AWS-managed policy grants permissions for:
+- ECS cluster registration and deregistration
+- ECS task lifecycle management
+- EC2 instance metadata access
+- CloudWatch metrics and logs (when enabled)

+**Additional Permissions:**
+The module adds a minimal custom policy on top of the AWS-managed policy for:
+- CloudWatch Logs write permissions (when `enable_cloudwatch_logs = true`)
+- Any extra policies specified via `execution_extra_policy` variable

+**Security Note:**
+The module follows the principle of least privilege.
+No wildcard permissions (like `ecs:*` or `ec2:Describe*`) are used in custom policies.
+All broad permissions are delegated to the AWS-managed policy, which AWS maintains responsibly.

+---

 ## Migration from Amazon Linux 2 to Amazon Linux 2023

 **Breaking Change (v6.0.0+):** This module now defaults to Amazon Linux 2023 (AL2023) ECS-optimized AMIs instead of Amazon Linux 2.